revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <details markdown="1"><summary> Show Answer </summary>

-Hive used to organize the table into partitions.
-Partitions work with creating a folder for each partition, which means for each column value of the partitioned column, there will be a folder under the HDFS.
+Hive used to organize the table into partitions.Partitions work with creating a folder for each partition, which means for each column value of the partitioned column, there will be a folder under the HDFS.

 </details>
 </blockquote>

 ---

 163. What do you mean by data node in Hadoop?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-- Data nodes is used as a slave node in HDFS.
-It is a block server that stores the data in the local file.
+- Data nodes is used as a slave node in HDFS.It is a block server that stores the data in the local file.
 - The Data Nodes store blocks, delete blocks and replicate those blocks upon instructions from the Name Node.
-- Data Nodes in a Hadoop cluster periodically send a block report to the Name Node too.
-A block report contains a list of all blocks on a Data Node.
+- Data Nodes in a Hadoop cluster periodically send a block report to the Name Node too.A block report contains a list of all blocks on a Data Node.

 ![Example](Data%20Node.JPG)